 5. Go wine tasting in Lugano

-While Switzerland may not be as famous as its neighbouring countries for wine (hello France and Italy!) the wines that we tasted were pretty amazing.
+While Switzerland may not be as famous as its neighbouring countries for wine (hello France and Italy!) the wines that we tasted were pretty amazing and Switzerland in summer is drop dead gorgeous.
 There are even some pretty famous wine-making districts around the country from the UNESCO World Heritage Vineyards in Vevey to the warm, hills around Lugano in the Italian-speaking part of Switzerland.
 Ian and I spent a few hours at a very small family run vineyard in Lugano called La Fattoria Moncucchetto.

 It was actually really nice to look around a very small vineyard (the produce 35,000 bottles a year and don’t export anything) as well as learning how their various varieties of wine are made.
 We tasted a few glasses of their 2014 Refolo Brut and both agreed we wouldn’t mind purchasing a bottle on ten! ;-) The bubbles went straight to my head but in a good way!
 Be sure to visit if passing through Lugano – the views are also incredible from their terrace.

 6. Discover Switzerland’s oldest town

 The city of Chur, located in the Swiss canton of Graubünden, is officially the oldest town in Switzerland dating back over 5,000 years and visiting is one of the most unique things to do in Switzerland.
 The towns official language is German but the main language spoken here is the Alemannia Swiss German dialect.
 The old part of the town is very picturesque and 100% car free making a visit here even more enjoyable.

 7. Cruise down the River Rhine